At Wilmington Treatment Center, we offer answers to frequently asked questions to help guide you or your loved one through this important time.

 - Toxic magic markers, highlighters, white-out, glue, or lighter fluid

 - Loose tobacco, rolling papers, or cigars

 - Synthetic cannabis (Spice, K2, etc.).
 If you are found to be in possession or under the influence of this substance, it may be grounds for immediate discharge

 The following is a list of medications that are not allowed to be taken while a patient at Wilmington Treatment Center.
 Please ask your admissions advisor if your current medications are approved.

-If the above medications are brought to the facility you will be instructed to either send them back with persons who transported you to the facility or we will discuss the process of them being sent to the pharmacy for destruction.
+If the above medications are brought to the facility you will be instructed to either send them back with the person(s) who transported you to the facility and/or we will discuss the process of them being sent to the pharmacy for destruction.